 Remember that no other person will have exactly your story, your experiences, or your exact views.
-I recommend making it a point.
-Continue increasing your self-confidence by giving yourself little tasks.
+I recommend making it a point to continue increasing your self-confidence by giving yourself little tasks.

 Do these exercises to gain greater self-confidence and turn around a lack of confidence: